Practical information for EU students

 Weather in the Netherlands

-The Netherlands has a temperate maritime climate, characterized by mild winters, cool summers, and moderate rainfall throughout the year.
+The Netherlands has a temperate maritime climate, characterised by mild winters, cool summers, and moderate rainfall throughout the year.

 Seasonal overview: